Laozi: Name

-Lǎozǐ is the modern (pinyin) romanization of 老子.
-In English, a variety of pronunciations and spellings of the Chinese name exist, such as Lao-tse and Lao Tzu.
-It is not a personal name, but rather an honorific title, meaning 'old' or 'venerable'.
-Its structure matches that of other ancient Chinese philosophers, such as Kongzi (Confucius), Mengzi, and Zhuangzi.
+Lǎozǐ is the pinyin romanization of 老子, a name with various romanized spellings, such as Laotse, Lao Tzu, Lao-Tze, etc., and various pronunciations in English.
+It is not a personal name, but rather an honorific title or epithet, essentially meaning 'old teacher' or 'venerable master'.
+Its structure, with the title zǐ, matches that of other ancient Chinese philosophers, such as Kongzi (Confucius), Mengzi, and Zhuangzi.